cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/cinchy-user-defined-functions-udfs/README.md

 ## Overview

 Cinchy User Defined Functions (UDFs) give customers a way to specify and use more particular logic in your solutions than basic CQL.
-You can use CQL to simplify calculations and orchestrate automations to accommodate your business requirements.
+You can use CQL to simplify calculations and orchestrate automation to accommodate your business requirements.

 UDFs are written in JavaScript.

 Cinchy UDFs divide into two groups:

-- [**Table-Valued Functions**](table-valued-functions.md) - Similar to the SQL construct of table-valued functions, you can `SELECT` or `CROSS JOIN` from a Cinchy UDF as if it is a table.
+- [**Table-Valued Functions**](table-valued-functions.md) - Similar to the SQL construct of table-valued functions, you can `SELECT` or `CROSS JOIN` from a Cinchy UDF as if it's a table.
 - [**Scalar-Valued Functions** ](scalar-valued-functions.md)- Similar to the SQL construct of scalar-valued functions.
 A Scalar-valued function in Cinchy is used to return a single value of any CQL data type.
 The function body can execute any JavaScript logic.

 Cinchy UDFs run [https://github.com/sebastienros/jint](https://github.com/sebastienros/jint), which uses **ECMAScript 5.1.**